 - With a standard-sized ice cream scoop, or with a tablespoon, divide the batter equally among the 12 muffin tins.

-- Bake for about 18 minutes in a 375-degree oven or until a toothpick inserted in the middle of a muffin comes out almost dry, with a few crumbs sticking to it.
+Bake for about 18 minutes or until a toothpick inserted in the middle of a muffin comes out almost dry, with a few crumbs sticking to it.

 - Let cool for a couple of minutes before unmolding.
 They taste great warm or at room temperature.